crukci-bioinformatics/mga2/README.md

 A FASTQ file name pattern can be specified using wildcard characters ('*') if the data for a given sample or dataset are split across multiple FASTQ files.

+The following sample sheet file is for 4 lanes of a NovaSeq S4 flow cell.
+This run contains two multiplexed pools of sequencing libraries for many samples, one of which is run on the first 3 lanes.
+The FASTQ files are in a subdirectory named `fastq` and the wildcard character is used to sample records from all matching FASTQ files.
+The SLX-20261 pool contains libraries from both human and mouse samples.
+A PhiX control has been spiked in.

+    id,fastq,species,controls
+    SLX-20261.HWTJMDSXY.s_1,fastq/SLX-20261.*.HWTJMDSXY.s_1.r_2.fq.gz,human|mouse,phix
+    SLX-20261.HWTJMDSXY.s_2,fastq/SLX-20261.*.HWTJMDSXY.s_2.r_2.fq.gz,human|mouse,phix
+    SLX-20261.HWTJMDSXY.s_3,fastq/SLX-20261.*.HWTJMDSXY.s_3.r_2.fq.gz,human|mouse,phix
+    SLX-20262.HWTJMDSXY.s_4,fastq/SLX-20262.*.HWTJMDSXY.s_4.r_2.fq.gz,human,phix

 ### Parameter settings